This set of Cytogenetics Multiple Choice Questions & Answers (MCQs) focuses on “Homologous DNA Recombination”.

 d) The daughter strand without lesion

-Explanation: In this model to bypass the lesion the daughter strand synthesized from the other parent strand is used as template.
+Explanation: In this model to bypass the lesion the daughter strand synthesized from the other parent strand is used as a template.
 This codes for the correct bases against the lesion and is made possible by fork regression.

 10. Recombination occurs in ______________

 Explanation: Pachytene stage in prophase 1 of meiosis is when the recombination takes place.
-This is after the formation of synaptonemal complex in zygotene when synapsis occurs.
+This is after the formation of a synaptonemal complex in zygotene when synapsis occurs.